Jingjing Li: Education and career

 Li has a bachelor's degree from Beihang University, and a master's degree from Tsinghua University, in materials science and engineering.
 She continued her graduate studies at the University of Michigan, where she received a second master's degree in statistics, and completed her Ph.D. in mechanical engineering, in 2011.

 She became a member of the mechanical engineering department at the University of Hawaiʻi at Mānoa, starting in 2011, before moving to Pennsylvania State University in 2016.
 At Penn State, she held the title of William and Wendy Korb Early Career Professor as an associate professor, before being promoted to full professor in 2022.

 Recognition

 Li received a National Science Foundation CAREER Award in 2016.
 She was the 2019 recipient of the Chao and Trigger Young Manufacturing Engineer Award of the American Society of Mechanical Engineers (ASME).
-In in 2022 she was named as an ASME Fellow.
+In 2022 she was named as an ASME Fellow.